Overview and scope

 Likewise, Veritas will report any Serious Privacy Breach to the Office of the Privacy Commissioner of Canada in the manner prescribed under PIPEDA as soon as feasible after Veritas determines that such a breach has occurred.

-Individual clients may review any personal information concerning themselves Veritas has on file in its offices by contacting Veritas' Privacy Officer at the address below.
+Individual clients may review any personal information concerning themselves Veritas has on file in its offices by contacting their Veritas advisor or Veritas' Privacy Officer at the address below.
 Individuals who are not clients may request access to personal information Veritas holds about them by written request to:

 100 Wellington Street West